-A number of new or revised standards, amendments and improvements to standards as well as interpretations are not yet effective for the year ended December 31, 2009, and have not been applied in preparing these Financial Statements.
+A number of new or revised standards, amendments and improvements to standards as well as interpretations are not yet effective for the year ended December 31, 2010, and have not been applied in preparing these financial statements.
 The potential impacts from the application of those newly issued standards, amendments and interpretations are currently under investigation.
-In general and if not otherwise stated, these new, revised or amended IFRS and their interpretations are not expected to have a material impact on the Company's Financial Statements.
+In general and if not otherwise stated, these new, revised or amended IFRS and their interpretations are not expected to have a material impact on the financial statements of the Company.